-In the course of 2022 the Group's capital adequacy ratio was well in excess of the prescribed regulatory limit of 8%.
-In the following period, based on "Decision establishing prudential requirement" issued by ECB, Agri Europe Cyprus Limited Group shall at all times meet on a consolidated basis Overall Capital Requirement (OCR, consisting of Total SREP capital requirements (TSCR) and capital buffers) including Pillar 2 capital guidance (P2G) at the level of 16.25%.
+In the course of 2023 the Group's capital adequacy ratio was well in excess of the prescribed regulatory limit of 8%.
+In the following period, based on "Decision establishing prudential requirement" issued by ECB, Agri Europe Cyprus Limited Group shall at all times meet on a consolidated basis Overall Capital Requirement (OCR, consisting of Total SREP capital requirements (TSCR) and capital buffers) including Pillar 2 capital guidance (P2G) at the level of level is 15.50%, and including Countercyclical Capital Buffer currently valid, OCR+P2G is at the level of 15.66%.